swanandapps/stringy-core/contribute.md

+Your branch should be visible like this on github.

 <img width="300" src="https://firebasestorage.googleapis.com/v0/b/topdev-93530.appspot.com/o/stringy%2FScreenshot%202023-11-23%20at%206.04.18%E2%80%AFAM.png?alt=media&token=55100cae-1978-490d-8654-bbfd19de6eb3" >

 ## Step 4: Commit Your Changes ( To be done locally )

 Once you have coded your changes, commit them with a meaningful message.
+Dont worry you are not commiting or pushing to main repo. even if you delete everything, its still wonderful out there.